LCobham/holbertonschool-validation/module4_task2/README.md

 The Dockerfile in `.build` specifies the required dependencies for the build.
 Tests for this Dockerfile are in the same directory.
-The target `make docker-tests` run these tests. `make lint` also lints the Dockerfile.
+The target `make docker-tests` run these tests. `make lint` also lints the Dockerfile. `make build-docker` builds the image with all required dependencies.
 The makefile has been adapted to run the build and tests inside a disposable container.